anirbang324/codechef_and_leetcode_easy_/README.md

-# codechef_and_leetcode_easy_-_medium_questions
+# codechef_and_leetcode_easy_&_medium_questions

-** The repository contains programs that I have solved from codechef and leetcode.
+The repository contains programs that I have solved from codechef and leetcode.

-** for the program description kindly check the programs with capital letters, those are from codechef.
+for the program description kindly check the programs with capital letters, those are from codechef.
 Difficulty is easy or moderate.

-** some files are in txt format(mostly leetcode programs, although the code is corrent)
+some files are in txt format(mostly leetcode programs, although the code is corrent)